DolmaAndKebab/DolmaAndKebab/README.md

 - ➊ We are only 2 developers working together.
 - ➋ We are still learning.

-# 🖼️ Development Skill set
+# 🖼️ Development Skill Set

 ![GithubImage](https://github.com/DolmaAndKebab/DolmaAndKebab/assets/167909479/4a233826-be75-4075-8c3b-aa963e3f326c)